dotnet/dotnet-docker/samples/aspnetapp/README.md

 ## Deploying with HTTPS

-ASP.NET Core 2.1 and newer uses [HTTPS by default](https://docs.microsoft.com/en-us/aspnet/core/security/enforcing-ssl).
+ASP.NET Core uses [HTTPS by default](https://docs.microsoft.com/en-us/aspnet/core/security/enforcing-ssl).
 You can [configure ASP.NET Core to use HTTPS with Docker](aspnetcore-docker-https.md).

 ## Build and run the sample for Alpine X64 with Docker